Luos-io/Documentation/src/pages/software/services_list/gate.md

 # Gate API

-The Gate container allows to translate Json to Luos and Luos to Json constantly.
-This container continuously pulls data from the sensors detected on the network and streams it into a Json format.
-Also, it can receive Json data and convert it into a container command.
+The Gate service allows to translate Json to Luos and Luos to Json constantly.
+This service continuously pulls data from the sensors detected on the network and streams it into a Json format.
+Also, it can receive Json data and convert it into a service command.

-You need to have at least one of these containers in one of your nodes to use the Luos network with a computer using Pyluos or any other lib.
+You need to have at least one of these services in one of your nodes to use the Luos network with a computer using Pyluos or any other lib.

 Json is a really mainstream standard allowing you to use your favorite language easily trough a Json library.